Summary:

 Air Make-Up Units

-As air is forced into the booths and then pulled out through the exhaust filter, the AMU ensures the interior of the booth remains in optimum condition for finishing.
+As air is forced into the booths and then pulled out through the exhaust filter, the AMU ensures the interior of the booth remains in optimal condition for finishing.
 The filters in these units are a primary line of defense against air supply contamination.
-They are often the first filters to require replacement, cleaning or other maintenance during sustained booth use.
+They are often the first filters to require replacement, cleaning, or other maintenance during sustained booth use.

 Creating a Filtration Strategy